Irenezs/Notes/Non-Work/DnD/Inventory.md

 - False Identity
 - Scam of Choice: Put on identities like clothes
 - Favoured enemy: Undead
-	- Adv on Survival checks on
+	- Adv on Survival checks on tracking them
+	- Adv on INT checks to recall info on them
+	-
 - Favoured terrain: Forest
 - tool proficiencies: disguise kit, forgery kit